-- c.
+- 3. Eligible Plays-The district committee, regardless of the judges' decision, shall declare ineligible the following plays: (In case of doubt the matter may be referred immediately to the State Office for ruling.) - a.
+Plays requiring more than forty minutes in presentation. - b.
+Plays that use overly elaborate settings, lights, and costumes.
+Simple cloth cycloramas, and the simplest of exterior scenes are the basic background for all plays.
+The set may be considered too elaborate if it takes longer than 10 minutes to set up.
+In case the host school cannot provide the heavy set pieces required, the participating school may make arrangements with the host school to bring necessary furniture. - c.
 Plays that require more than ten individuals in the cast.
 Double casting is permissible. - d.
+Plays with more than 3 student assistants in addition to the cast.
+(Host institutions may appoint special stage crews to assist with all the plays in a contest.) - e.
 Plays in which an actual gun, pistol, or any other firearm is used in any way.
 A wooden model painted to represent a real gun or a "cap" pistol is permitted.
-Discharge of a gun off stage is not permitted, nor is the use of any explosive to represent the discharge of a gun allowed.
-If it is found that a regular gun was used during a contest play, the play shall automatically be disqualified. - e.
+Discharge of a gun off stage is not permitted, nor is the use of any explosive to represent the discharge of a gun allowed. - f.
 Plays that use a curtain or blackout at any time during performance to make a major shift in scenery.
-This rule is intended to eliminate long waits in a play.
-Shifts of one or two pieces on and off stage are permissable.
-A blackout or curtain may be used to indicate lapse of time, change of scene, or for a flashback.
-Such interim time shall be counted in the forty-minute limit.
-Different imaginative settings are permitted.
-Example: "The Happy Journey."
-Spots and other simple lighting devices may be used. - f.
-Plays not having an official card from the State Office stating that the title of the play is duly registered in the State Office as that school's entry.
-(District Directors collect these at District Meet and return them to the State Office.) - g.
-Plays not on the official prescribed list issued by the State Office of the League, or that have not been granted an official statement from the State Office definitely approving the play.
+Shifts of one or two pieces on and off stage are permissible.
+Either blackout or curtain may be used to indicate lapse of time, change of scene, or for a flashback.
+Such interim time shall be counted in the fortyminute limit.
+Spots and other simple lighting devices may be used. - g.
+Plays not having an Official Card from the State Office stating that the title of the play is duly registered in the State Office as that school's entry.
+This card is official indication that the State Office has approved production of the play.
 Plays approved must be changed, altered or revised by the Directors so as not to offend good taste or moral standards in any way.
+(District Directors collect Official Cards at District Meet and return them to the State Office.)

-A bulletin containing the titles of plays on the prescribed list will be sent to the principal of each school when the school enrolls in the League.
-Additional copies of the list may be secured for 15c each by writing the Director, Interscholastic League, Prairie View, Texas.
+A bulletin containing the titles of suggested plays for contest will be sent to each school when the school enrolls in the Play Contest, at a cost of 15 cents.

-4. Timekeeper.-The Director shall appoint an official timekeeper and in case any play requires more than forty minutes in presentation, the timekeeper shall so notify the Director of the contest, who shall disqualify the play.
+4. Timekeeper-The Director shall appoint an official timekeeper and in case any play requires more than forty-minutes in presentation, the timekeeper shall so notify the Director of the contest, who shall disqualify the play.